DevOpsBootcamp/website/source/about.rst

 ~~~~~~~~~~

-Attendance is not mandatory but highly suggested to get the most out of DBOC;
+Attendance is not mandatory but highly suggested to get the most out of DOBC;
 We will not spend class time reviewing material for those who skip a lecture
 and each classes curriculum will build on what you learned the previous
 session.
 All curriculum will be available online before and after class